Code of Conduct

 Any student in possession of prohibited items and/or in violation of the fire safety policy may be referred to the student conduct process.
 The College reserves the right to confiscate prohibited items with the option of destruction or holding until they can safely be removed from campus.

-Swarthmore College prohibits any form of hazing, whether the activities occur on or off property owned or operated by the College.
-Additionally, the College supports and enforces the Commonwealth of Pennsylvania’s Timothy J. Piazza Anti-hazing Law, Act 80 of 2018.
-Failure to notify the College of an incident of hazing, may be a violation of this policy.
+Swarthmore College prohibits any form of Hazing, whether the activities occur on or off property owned or operated by the College.
+Additionally, the College supports and enforces the Stop Campus Hazing Federal Law and the Commonwealth of Pennsylvania’s Timothy J. Piazza Anti-Hazing Law, Act 80 of 2018.
+Failure to notify the College of an incident of Hazing is a violation of this policy.
+Students and all College employees are expected to report all instances of Hazing to the College.

 Housing Violations